 During 2022, FCC has received no complaints that have resulted in a violation of these fundamental rights and freedoms by the Group.
+Ethics at the highest level | Page 9 of 17

 Risk management

 The nature of the various activities and the environmental, economic, social, and geopolitical evolution of the different geographical locations in which the FCC Group operates mean that it is exposed to a number of significant risk factors.